-Behind this keys are 40 ergonomic Braille display elements with integrated cursor routing keys.
+Behind the space keys are 16 ergonomic Braille display elements with integrated cursor routing keys.
 The cursor routing (CR) keys which are integrated as part of each Braille cell enable you to place the cursor directly at the text position of this Braille cell.

 The Triple Action Keys are to the left and right of the Braille display and flush with the Braille cells.
-You can activate the Triple Action keys at the top, in the centre, and at the bottom.
+You can activate the Triple Action keys at the top, in the centre and at the bottom.